 Suing a Co-Worker for a Workplace Injury in Arkansas:

+The motive behind the worker’s compensation law is to provide injured workers and their employers a quicker system in providing necessary benefits.
+This is done without the necessity of arguing who is at fault.
+As mentioned above, this benefit comes with limitations.
+Generally, employers are immune from being sued for workplace injuries.
 Suffering an injury doesn’t give you a license to sue a fellow employee.
-The negligence in their conduct must be a contributing factor to the injury.
 Another worker can be held answerable if the actions were intentional.
-For instance, if a fellow employee deliberately pushed you down on the stairs, they could be held accountable for the injuries suffered.
+For instance, if a fellow employee intentionally pushed you down on the stairs causing injury, they could be held accountable for the injuries suffered.

 Third-Party Lawsuits for Work-Related Injuries:

 Several injuries in the workplace are a direct consequence of carelessness and negligent conduct of a third party not related to work.
 Our attorneys will thoroughly review the facts, figures, and pieces of evidence involved.
-It will determine if a third party can be held accountable for the harm or damage.
+We will determine if a third party can be held accountable for the harm or damage.

-More examples of third-party that could be contributing factors include a delivery person who carelessly stocked boxes of paper or other materials.
+A workplace injury in Arkansas could be caused by another motorist’s carelessness due to texting, drinking, or otherwise.
+You are permitted to bring in a claim against the negligent driver in this scenario.
+More examples of third-party that could be contributing factors include a delivery person who carelessly stocked boxes on shelves or pipes on trucks that fall and cause injury.
 Another example could be of an electrician leaving live wires uncovered or exposed in an office, or a building manager who fails to address poor lighting.
 Third-party claims do not prohibit you from pursuing worker’s compensation.
 Here, it’s essential to talk to a workers’ compensation lawyer for a better understanding of your legal rights and viable options.

 Call Us for a Worker’s Compensation Attorney: